-To find out which of these skills your child has and which he can develop further, start a simple conversation that focuses on his goals.
-Ask him about his favorite subjects, classes he dreads and whether he’s satisfied with his latest progress report.
+To find out which of these skills your child has and which they can develop further, start a simple conversation that focuses on your child’s goals.
+Ask your child about their favorite subjects, classes they dread, and whether they’re satisfied with their latest progress report.

 Incorporate your own observations with your child’s self-assessment.
 Is your child overwhelmed by assignments?
-She may have trouble organizing time.
-Does your child have difficulty completing her work?
-She may get distracted too easily.
+Your child may have trouble organizing time.
+Does your child have difficulty completing work?
+They may get distracted too easily.
 Is your child simply not interested in school?
-She may need help getting motivated.
+They may need help getting motivated.